by Carrie Profenno: Author, Coonie Mama & lifelong Mainer

 They tried everything that is listed above and were still trying even after he called their bluff.
 Pictures are still there for the cat he bought.

-He paid everything on Apple gift cards."
+He paid everything using Apple gift cards."

 Giant Coon Ranch: https://giantcoonranch.com/